Can I Lose Weight By Lifting Weights Only

 What about women?

-Many women often avoid heavy-weight training out of fear of gaining too much muscle, but this fear is largely unfounded.
-Women simply don’t have high enough levels of testosterone to make large muscle gains without training at an extremely high level.
-If you’re one of these women who want to burn fat, you’re missing out on a big opportunity.
-Heavy resistance training can help burn fat and transform your body into a fat-burning machine by increasing muscle quality.
-Yes, you may gain some muscle, but you won’t start looking like a bodybuilder.
-Instead, you’ll improve your natural shape without spending hours doing cardio workouts.
+There are many women who steer clear of training with heavy weights for fear of becoming too muscular, but this fear is largely misplaced.
+Women just don’t produce enough testosterone to gain substantial muscle without training at a really high level.
+If you fall under one of these women who wish to burn body fat, you are missing out on a huge opportunity.
+Slow waves of heavy resistance exercise can trim plumpness and dapple you into a fat-burning furnace through muscle quality.
+Yes, you might put on some muscle, but you’re not going to start looking like a bodybuilder.
+Instead, you have to emphasize the natural form without spending hours on cardio workouts.

 Increased overall metabolic rate:

-When you lift weights and build muscle, you’re not just working for short-term benefits.
-Muscle is very energy-expensive and requires calories to maintain, unlike fat which requires no energy to store.
-This means that more muscular bodies naturally burn more calories, even when at rest.
-Once you’ve built muscle, it stays fairly stable and continues to act like a fat-burning engine, even if you’re not training as hard.
-This is why men, with more muscle mass, often get away with eating more calories than women without gaining much weight — their bodies are constantly burning more calories throughout the day, even when they don’t exercise.
+When you lift weights and gain muscle, this isn’t just a short-term bonus.
+Fat, on the other hand, takes no energy to store, while muscle is extremely energy-expensive and requires calories to maintain.
+This means that more muscular bodies burn more calories, even when not active.
+Once you’ve built muscle, it remains relatively stable and keeps functioning as a fat-burning engine, even if you’re not training quite so hard.
+This is why men often get away with eating more calories than women without weight gain — because they have more muscle mass and burn more calories throughout the day, even when they’re not exercising.

 What are your goals?

-Another factor to consider is that muscle has the capacity to store intramuscular fat, meaning that it acts like a sponge for both fat and water.
-The bigger your muscles, the bigger the sponge, allowing you to soak up more fat before it’s stored in less desirable places like the belly.
-The more muscular your body, the more places there are to spread the fat, which can lead to a more balanced and toned appearance.
+Yet another thing to keep in mind is that muscle can store intramuscular fat, so the muscle is more or less a sponge for fat (and also water).
+The larger your muscles, the bigger the sponge, soaking up fat before it is stored in less attractive spaces—i.e. the stomach.
+Your body has more places to spread the fat with your muscles, which leads to a more balanced and toned look.

 Think about hormones:

-When doing high-rep or short-rest exercises, especially repetitive exercises like steady-state cardio, your body mainly works out the slow-twitch muscle fibers.
-This can stress the body and cause the release of cortisol, a hormone that can actually suppress the release of both testosterone and growth hormone.
-These two hormones are strong fat burners, and without them, your body won’t naturally burn fat as easily.
-On the other hand, lifting heavy weights with a maximum of 12 reps per set and allowing for adequate recovery has the opposite effect — it helps boost testosterone and growth hormones, turning your body into a fat-burning machine.
+When performing things like high-rep or short-rest exercises, and repetitive exercises like steady-state cardio, your body primarily recruits the slow-twitch muscle fibers.
+It can put stress on the body, leading to the release of cortisol, a hormone that can actually inhibit the release of both testosterone and growth hormone.
+These two hormones are powerful fat burners, and without them in the proper balance, you’re not going to burn fat on your own as easily.
+By contrast, lifting heavy weights, with a maximum of 12 reps per set and sufficient recovery, has the opposite effect — it’s good for testosterone and growth hormones, which means it will help your body to become a fat-burning machine.

 Can You Lose Weight Just By Lifting Weights?

-However, this strategy doesn’t work for everyone and likely isn’t a long-term fix to keep the weight off.
-Over time, your body will eventually adjust to your exercise routine and become more efficient, meaning it will burn fewer calories than it did initially.
-If you really want to lose weight and keep it off, you should focus on a combination of strength training, monitoring your calorie intake, and increasing NEAT.
-One study found that people who weight-trained three times a week and ate less were able to preserve lean body mass (muscle) without negatively affecting their resting metabolic rate.
+But the strategy isn’t for everyone and probably isn’t a long-term solution for staying at a healthy weight.
+Your body will gradually become accustomed to your workout — and more efficient, which will mean it will use up fewer calories than in the beginning.
+If you want to lose weight and maintain weight loss for life, your focus should be on strength training combined with calorie tracking and NEAT.
+One study showed that people who lifted weights three times a week and ate less retained lean body mass (muscle) without harming their resting metabolic rate.

-This means that those who regularly strength train and monitor their food intake have an easier time losing weight compared to those who don’t.
-People who diet without weight training often lose muscle, which leads to burning fewer calories per day.
-So, incorporating weightlifting into your routine not only helps you shed fat but also preserves your muscle, which is key for long-term fat loss.
+This means those who do strength workouts and take account of their food intake have an easier time shedding weight than those who do not.
+When people diet and don’t weight-train, they tend to lose muscle and, therefore, burn fewer calories each day.
+So, what weightlifting does for you is not only allows you to lose fat but also helps you maintain it in the long run, which is key to long-term fat loss.

 How To Lose Weight By Lifting Weights?

-Here’s a step-by-step guide on how to lose weight by lifting weights, which is the same process I use with many of my clients and even myself during a fat-loss phase.
-Whether you’re more advanced or just starting, the same steps can be followed.
-You may enter at a different point or need to spend more time in one phase than another, but the key is to stay consistent.
-By sticking to this process, you can effectively lose weight and build muscle at the same time.
+This is a step-by-step guide to losing weight by using weights, which is the very same process I employ with many of my clients and, indeed, myself in fat-loss phases.
+You can follow the same steps regardless of whether you are an advanced or a beginner.
+You might enter at a different stage or need more time in one stage than another, but the important thing is to remain consistent.
+As long as you follow this procedure, you will be able to lose fat and gain lean muscle at the same time.

 Step 1: Lift Weights 2-3x Per Week

-If you’re serious about losing weight and want to build strength, lifting weights regularly is key.
-As an absolute beginner, you should aim for lifting at least twice per week—this is the bare minimum that will allow your body to start adapting.
-Lifting weights even twice a week can help target the major muscle groups like your legs, chest, back, and shoulders.
-However, if you’re ready to commit more, try to lift three times per week.
-This not only increases your training volume but also helps you establish better habits for your fitness journey.
-Additionally, regular lifting provides a constant source of muscular stress, which is essential for muscle growth and fat loss.
-As you progress, you can focus on increasing your workout frequency and add other forms of exercise, like NEAT (non-exercise activity thermogenesis), to enhance your overall routine.
+If you’re committed to losing weight and gaining strength, a consistent lifting routine is critical.
+If you’re a complete newbie, aim to lift at least twice per week — this is the minimum you need to make your body start adapting.
+You don’t need to lift weights every day; even two sessions a week can work the major muscle groups — your legs, chest, back, and shoulders.
+But if you’re willing to commit more, shoot for lifting three times per week.
+This will not only help to increase your training volume but also help you to build good habits for your fitness journey.
+Finally, regular lifting forges a steady pipeline of muscular impairment, which is critical to both muscle growth and fat loss.
+As you grow and progress, you can start to increase your workout frequency and add other forms of exercise into the mix, such as increasing your NEAT (non-exercise activity thermogenesis) to supplement your entire exercise regimen.

 Step 2: Increase Your NEAT